 Again, I could create the exact same song in any of the DAWs above, but the steps involved are vastly different.
 That difference in workflow is what makes one style of DAW versus another a good fit for you and your style of music.

 Back in the day, I wanted to make music at home but didn’t know where to start.
-I downloaded and played with a ton of different DAWs trying to figure out how.
-I tried Reason, Sonar, Cakewalk, Ableton, Nuendo, Cubase, FL Studio, and probably some others I’m forgetting.
-Though I had a formal education in production techniques and experience from college and at a pro studio, the all the music production software I tried seemed complicated and convoluted to me, and I just couldn’t get a handle on it.
+I downloaded and played with a ton of different types of recording software trying to figure out how.
+I tried Audacity, Cool Edit, Reason, Sonar, Cakewalk, Ableton, Nuendo, Cubase, FL Studio, and probably some others I’m forgetting.
+Though I had a formal education in production techniques and experience both from college and from working at a pro studio, the all the music production software I tried seemed complicated and convoluted to me, and I just couldn’t get a handle on it.

 When I got my first USB audio interface, it came with a stripped-down copy of Pro Tools and an instructional DVD.
 Though the DVD was less than an hour long, it did more for me in that time than downloading and trying all of those other DAWs did over many months.
 I was finally up and running making music, and that one short video was the reason why.